-Leaf litter and the woodland soil helps retains lots of moisture around the ferns roots, yet also has a porous structure that allows excess water to drain away so that the soil does not become boggy.
+Leaf litter and the woodland soil help retain lots of moisture around the fern’s roots, yet also have a porous structure that allows excess water to drain away so that the soil does not become boggy.

-If the soil in your garden soil is too dry and sandy or stony then the ferns roots cannot dry up enough moisture which cause the leaves to turn brown due to drought stress.
+If the soil in your garden soil is too dry and sandy or stony then the roots of the fern cannot draw up enough moisture which causes the leaves to turn brown due to drought stress.

 Outdoor ferns are also not necessarily evergreen and the leaves turn brown with a dying appearance in the Winter as a response to seasonal change.

 Whilst the leaves can die back in Winter, the rhizomes are insulated under the soil and new healthy green leaves can emerge in the Spring.